-Indicators: Dublin: Legal Assistance 1.
-Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 2.
+Indicators: Dublin: Legal Assistance ☑ Same as regular procedure 1.
+Do asylum seekers have access to free legal assistance at first instance in practice? ☐ Yes ☐ With difficulty ☐ No ◆ Does free legal assistance cover: ☐ Representation in interview ☐ Legal advice 2.
 Do asylum seekers have access to free legal assistance on appeal against a Dublin decision in practice? ☐ Yes ☐ With difficulty ☐ No ❖ Does free legal assistance cover ☐ Representation in courts ☐ Legal advice